inspiros/cy-root/README.md

 #### Output format:

-The returned `result` is a namedtuple whose elements depend on the type of the method:
+The returned `result` is a namedtuple-like object whose elements depend on the type of the method:

 - Common:
     - `root`: the solved root.